Ordering

 As the product name states, it is simply a long range torch.
 However, Maryland and California do have restrictions regarding such devices.
 The city of Warren, Michigan also prohibits possession via local ordinance.

-In Maryland, flamethrowers are outright prohibited to possess due to falling under the state’s definition of a destructive device.
+In Maryland, these systems appear to be outright prohibited to possess due to falling under the state's definition of a destructive device.

 Check with your local laws.
 It is your responsibility to understand and adhere to all relevant regulations.